AdobeDocs/developers-animatesdk-docs/Shape_object/shape7.md

 #### Description

-Read-only property; if true, the shape is floating above the parent frame’s (or group’s) shape.
+Read-only property; if true, the shape is floating above the parent frameâ€™s (or groupâ€™s) shape.
 Also, if true, this type of shape will have it's own matrix, similar to a drawing object.

 #### Example